Florida Residency for Tuition Purposes

 - Military orders and report date after the refund deadline and prior to the withdrawal deadline

 Refunds shall be made as the result of the death of a student at any time during the term of current enrollment.
 These refunds shall be documented and authorized by the vice president for student affairs.
-Refunds shall not be made for circumstances such as moving out of town (even if required by an employer), changes in work schedules or changes in enrollment status due to illegal activities.
-Refunds of this nature are not subject to appeal beyond midterm, and appeals must be filed before midterm.
+Typically, refunds shall not be made for circumstances such as moving out of town, changes in work schedules or changes in enrollment status due to illegal activities.

 Students who withdraw from all classes before completing 60.5 percent of the term for which they are enrolled may be required to repay all or part of any Title IV financial aid they received.
 If Title IV funds not earned by the student have been disbursed to the student, it is the student’s responsibility to repay the money he or she received to the federal government.
 Students can end up owing both TCC for the refund and the federal government.
 It is strongly recommended that students who receive Title IV financial aid check with the Financial Aid office before withdrawing to see if they would incur a financial liability.
 Title IV aid includes Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOGs), Federal Subsidized and Unsubsidized Direct Loans, and Federal PLUS Loans.